Parks & Recreation Department

 Get active...enjoy life!

-The City of Lakeland Parks & Recreation Department is committed to providing quality, recreational programming at the highest value to City residents.
-The department continues to build new partnerships that allow the City to provide range of programming from family/children’s activities (Easter Egg Hunt, etc) to programs at the Lakeland Senior Center.
+The City of Lakeland Parks and Recreation Department is committed to providing quality, recreational programming at the highest value to City residents.
+The department continues to build new partnerships that allow the City to provide a range of programming from family/children’s activities (Easter Egg Hunt, etc) to programs at the Lakeland Senior Center.

-Lakeland's low development and natural terrain fosters a sense of country living that is rapidly disappearing in other Shelby County communities.
-A number of lakes, ponds, streams, parks (including playgrounds, soccer fields, and tennis courts), and other recreational opportunities improve the quality of life for our residents, including a 65-acre IH Managerial Park with open space, walking/hiking trails, a lake for fishing, and "The LAMP" Amphitheater.
+Lakeland’s low development and natural terrain fosters a sense of country living that is rapidly disappearing in other Shelby County communities.
+A number of lakes, ponds, streams, parks (including playgrounds, soccer fields, and tennis courts), and other recreational opportunities improve the quality of life for our residents, including a 65-acre IH Managerial Park with open space, walking/hiking trails (PDF), a lake for fishing, and "The LAMP" Amphitheater.

 Lakeland, a designated Tree City USA, has a quality of life that can’t be beat.

 More information can be found at the Tree City Award, Arbor Day and Memorial Tree Program page.

 The City of Lakeland offers both youth and adult sports and recreational activities.